 F1 23 Bahrain setup

 This part of the setup dictates how the rear wheels rotate in relation to each other.
-Are they allowed to rotate relatively independently, or is the differential unlocked, or is their independence limited, so the differential is locked.
+We’ve gone with 56% on-throttle differential and 54% off-throttle differential.

-This allows for good rotation at all times, but not so much that you’ll lose the rear.
-That said, if the car is a bit too loose on throttle then try a click or two more on the off-throttle diff.
+This allows for good rotation, but not so much that you’ll lose the rear.
+If the car is a bit too loose on the throttle then try a click or two more on the off-throttle diff.

-Braking has changed a lot in F1 23, but the ideal settings haven’t.
-100% brake pressure is still ideal, while 57% brake bias is a good spot for Bahrain.
+100% brake pressure is the meta in F1 23, while 57% brake bias is a good spot for Bahrain's tricky braking zones.

 These setups are intended for intermediate players who may still be using assists like traction control and ABS.
 However, if you are looking for an extra edge then you can try a few of these adjustments: